willfaught/paige/README.md

 ## Design

-The HTML author is the site author.
+The HTML author is the page authors, if any.

-The HTML description is the page description.
+The HTML description is the page description, if any.

-The HTML keywords is a union of the page keywords, tags, and categories.
+The HTML keywords is a union of the page keywords, tags, and categories, if any.

 The HTML title is the page title, followed by a middle dot, followed by the site title.
 If one is missing, the other is used without the middle dot.